Veterinary Services

 Your feline friend should be routinely vaccinated against the following:

-This disease is thought to require very close contact to infected cats to be spread, such as milk from mother to kitten or bite wounds.
-Much more common in city areas, and among un-neutered and stray cats.
+Cats dubbed ‘at risk’ should also be vaccinated against feline leukemia virus: This disease is thought to require very close contact with infected cats to be spread, such as milk from mother to kitten or bite wounds.
+It is much more common in city areas and among unneutered and stray cats.
 Multi-cat households also present a higher risk.
-The symptoms include poor body condition and coat, anorexia, diarrhea and jaundice.
-The virus attacks the bone marrow which results in leukemia and sometimes lymphoma.
+The symptoms include poor body condition and coat, anorexia, diarrhea, and jaundice.
+The virus attacks the bone marrow, which results in leukemia and sometimes lymphoma.

 Rabbits